huggingface/blog/autoformer.md

 ![png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/148_autoformer/output_54_0.png)

 The `traffic` dataset has a distributional shift in the sensor patterns between weekdays and weekends.
 So what is going on here?
 Since the DLinear model has no capacity to incorporate covariates, in particular any date-time features, the context window we give it does not have enough information to figure out if the prediction is for the weekend or weekday.
-Thus the model will predict the more common of the patterns, namely the weekdays leading to poorer performance on weekends.
-Of course, by giving it a larger context window a linear model will figure out the weekly pattern but perhaps there is a monthly or quaterly pattern in the data which would require bigger and bigger contexts.
+Thus, the model will predict the more common of the patterns, namely the weekdays leading to poorer performance on weekends.
+Of course, by giving it a larger context window a linear model will figure out the weekly pattern but perhaps there is a monthly or quarterly pattern in the data which would require bigger and bigger contexts.

 ## Conclusion